Kotlin/KEEP/proposals/opt-in.md

 // Usage:

-// Function useFooAndBar uses API marked with ShinyNewAPI and thus
+// Function shinyNewFeature() uses API marked with ShinyNewAPI
-// is required to opt in to that marker.
-Here, we choose a propagating opt-in,
-// because the API is used in the function signature (parameter foo's type).
-// (But this is not enforced by the compiler in any way, we could've chosen
-// a non-propagating opt-in as well.)
+// and thus is also, conceptually, a part of ShinyNewAPI and so it is marked as such.
 @ShinyNewAPI
-fun useFooAndBar(foo: Foo) {
-    foo.bar()
-}
+fun shinyNewFeature() = Foo().bar()

 // Function doSomething uses API marked with ShinyNewAPI and is also
+// required to use the OptIn marker annotation.
-// required to opt in.
-Here, we choose a non-propagating opt-in, because the
+// Here, we choose a non-propagating opt-in, because the
 // API is used in the function body and it should not concern our clients
 @OptIn(ShinyNewAPI::class)
 fun doSomething() {